TrackIt@NUS - Developer Guide

 keep track of all their tasks.
 To better support NUS students, a task can either belong to a module or not.
 When

-adding a task, users can choose to the include the m/CODE
+adding a task, users can choose to the include the m/CODE parameter in order to add a task that belongs to

 a module.
 When users click into a specific module tab, they can see the tasks belonging to each module.

 A task does not have to belong a module.
-In this case, the module parameter of the task is simply treated as null and the task can only be viewed in the upcoming tab.
+In this case, the module parameter of the task is

-The module must exist (i.e. there must be a module with the specified CODE
+The module must exist (i.e. there must be a module with the specified CODE) otherwise the add and

 edit commands will not work.

-To remove a task from a module, simply type T edit INDEX m/
+To remove a task from a module, simply type T edit INDEX m/ (use the m/ prefix but leave the CODE parameter empty).

 4.3.2 Current Implementation